MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 In a scene with bright lighting, print a code that is black on a gray background.
 Otherwise, print a black QR code on a white background.

-If the backdrop to the code is dark, try a black on gray code if your detection rate is low.
-If the backdrop is relatively light, a regular code works fine.
+If the code is displayed against a dark backdrop, the detection rate of the code may be lower than expected.
+Printing a black code on a gray background may help increase the detection rate.

 ### Size of QR codes

 Windows Mixed Reality devices don't work with QR codes with sides smaller than 5 cm each.

-For QR codes between 5 cm and 10-cm length sides, you must be fairly close to detect the code.
-It will also take longer to detect codes at this size.
+For QR codes with sides between 5 cm and 10 cm in length, the device must be fairly close to detect the code, and it may take longer to detect the code.

 The exact time to detect codes depends not only on the size of the QR codes, but how far you're away from the code.
 Moving closer to the code will help offset issues with size.